 The ancestors of German shepherd dogs acted as both servants and companions to humans for hundreds of years.
-Developed from old shepherd and farm dogs, the GSD we know today was first introduced in Germany in 1899.
+Developed from old shepherd and farm dogs, the German shepherd dogs we know today were first introduced in Germany in 1899.
 Captain Max von Stephanitz is credited with the breed's beginnings.

-There is recent controversy over the breeding of show dogs to have a sloping back rather than the straight back seen with working dogs.
-This has been criticized as leading to poor gait.
+In modern times, the German shepherd remains one of the most popular dog breeds, currently ranking second in the AKC listings.
+Cross-breeding these dogs with Shiloh shepherds resulted in king shepherds.
+There is recent controversy over the breeding of show dogs to have a sloping back rather than the straight back seen with working dogs—this practice has been criticized as leading to poor gait.

 German Shepherd Care

-German shepherds have coarse, sometimes wiry, medium length hair with thick undercoats.
-Their coats should be brushed every few days.
-German shepherds have a relatively high shedding rate which can be lessened by routine grooming.
-Be prepared to have hairs on your clothing and furniture and to vacuum frequently.
-Luckily, the coat also resists dirt and debris and you won't need to bathe your dog often.
-In fact, too-frequent bathing will strip out the oils that keep it healthy.
+German shepherds have coarse, sometimes wiry, medium-length hair with thick undercoats.
+Their coats should be brushed every few days to combat their relatively high shedding rate, which can be lessened by routine grooming.
+Still, you should be prepared to have dog hair on your clothing and furniture—you'll need to vacuum frequently.
+Luckily, a German shepherd's coat also resists dirt and debris, so you won't need to bathe your dog more than once a month.
+In fact, too-frequent bathing will strip out the oils that keep its coat healthy.

-Remember to keep the nails trimmed to help your GSD walk around comfortably.
-You should also help your dog maintain good dental hygiene and brush his teeth a couple of times a week.
+Remember to keep your dog's nails trimmed to help them walk around comfortably.
+You should also help your dog maintain good dental hygiene by brushing its teeth a couple of times a week.
 These dogs like to chew and have powerful jaws, so keep durable chew toys available.

-German shepherds may sometimes become anxious or even aggressive if not properly trained and handled.
+German shepherds can sometimes become anxious or even aggressive if not properly trained and handled.
 These dogs will ideally be trained to perform a duty and will take pride in such.
-Be sure to thoroughly train your GSD.
 The breed's intelligence and desire to work should make training fairly easy.
-Proper socialization is also necessary to make sure your GSD does not become stressed or scared when meeting new people or animals and seeing new environments.
-They are typically aloof around new people and may be suspicious.
+Proper socialization is also necessary to make sure your German shepherd does not become stressed or scared when meeting new people or animals and seeing new environments.
+They're typically aloof around new people and may be suspicious.

-Individual dogs of this breed may have a tendency to chase cats and other small pets.
-They may not be a good fit for a multi-pet household unless raised together and with attention to socializing your dog to other pets.
+Additionally, German shepherds may have a tendency to chase cats and other small pets and may not be a good fit for a multi-pet household unless raised together.
 They also may not get along with strange dogs, especially of the same sex, which may be a problem when you visit a dog park.